Bolognese (dog breed): History

-They belong to the Bichon family group, which includes the Bichon Frisé, Bolognese, Maltese, Löwchen, Havanese and Coton de Tuléar.
+The Bolognese belongs to the Bichon group of breeds, which also includes the Bichon Frisé, the Maltese, the Löwchen, the Havanese and the Coton de Tuléar.

-The precise ancestry of the Bolognese is unknown.
+The origins and ancestry of the Bolognese are unknown.

-Bolognese dogs may be seen in tapestry work produced by Flemish craftsmen dating as far back as the 17th century.
-The Venetian painter Titian painted the Duke Federico Gonzaga with his Bolognese.
-The breed is also seen in paintings by Goya, Gosse and Watteau.
-Other notable owners of the breed include Catherine the Great of Russia (1729–1796), Madame de Pompadour (1721–1764) and Empress Maria Theresa of Austria.
+Similar dogs may be seen in tapestry work produced by Flemish craftsmen dating as far back as the seventeenth century.
+The Venetian painter Titian painted the Duke Federico Gonzaga with such a dog.
+Others are seen in paintings by Goya, Gosse and Watteau.
+Among those who owned dogs of this type are Catherine the Great of Russia, Madame de Pompadour and Empress Maria Theresa of Austria.

-The breed was brought into England in 1990 by Liz Stannard and is first shown during that year in the breed registry.
+The Bolognese was brought into England in 1990 by Liz Stannard and was first shown during that year.
 In 2001 the breed was able to be shown at all shows with their own classes.
-They were at Crufts, an annual international dog show, for the first time in 2002.
+They were at Crufts for the first time in 2002.

-Description

-The fur is always white.
+Characteristics

+Bolognese dogs are on average 12-14 inches tall.
+They weigh between 6-10 pounds and they have a life expectancy of 12-14 years.
+The coat is either pure white or pale ivory in various shades.
 The distinctive single coat (i.e., no undercoat) falls in loose open ringlets/flocks all over the body, with shorter hair on the face.
-The hair's texture is woolly, as opposed to silky, and is never trimmed or clipped unless kept as pets.
-The hair sheds very little, but requires regular combing to prevent matting.
+The texture is woolly, as opposed to silky, and is never trimmed or clipped unless kept as pets.

+Bolognese dogs are 'non-shedding,' so low to mild allergies can be expected.

 Health

-A 2024 UK study found a life expectancy of 14.9 years for the breed with a sample size of 32, compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
+A study in the United Kingdom in 2024 found a median longevity of 14.9 years for the breed with a sample size of 32, compared to an average of about 12.5 for all dogs.